 While the women’s fashion schedule seems to be in a state of flux, the men’s show season continues to go from strength to strength – in both buzz and brilliance – with Spring/Summer 2017 proving to be a sartorial melting pot that saw new ideas bolstered by those that have been bubbling away for the past few seasons, but bettering with each incarnation.

-Take the bomber jacket, for example: the menswear staple transcended its military roots to become a veritable showpiece, with jackets bedecked with embroidered badges and embellishment aplenty courtesy of Gucci’s Alessandro Michele and Phillip Plein.
+Take the bomber jacket, for example: the menswear staple transcended its military roots to become a veritable showpiece, with jackets bedecked with embroidered badges and embellishment aplenty courtesy of Gucci’s Alessandro Michele and Philipp Plein.
 It wasn’t just the humble bomber that got an embellished update, however, with denim, suiting and accessories all benefiting from a bit of bling.